 Soon, Matzeliger began putting together a raw working model of his creation.
 Missing the proper materials, he used whatever leftovers he could find, including cigar boxes, thrown away pieces of wood, scrap wire, nails and paper.
 After six months, he believed he was on the right track but knew he required better materials in order to take the subsequent steps.

 Though he attempted to keep his invention a secret, people found out, including the expert hand lasters he was trying to “compete” with.
 These people belittled and made fun of him and tried to discourage him pursuing his objective.
-He (blank) on, however, and decided to try to raise money in order to improve his working model.
-He was offered $50.00 to sell the device he had developed up to that point but turned it down, knowing that if people were interested in purchasing, he was on the right track.
+He ventured on, however, and decided to try to raise money in order to improve his working model.
+He was offered $50.00 to sell the device he had developed up to that point but turned it down, knowing that if people were interested in purchasing it, he was on the right track.

 As he improved upon the device, additional offers of money came in, some as high as $1,500.00.
 Matzeliger could not bear to part with the device he had put so much effort into making so he held out until he arrived at a deal to sell a 66% interest in the systems to two speculators, retaining the other third interest for himself.
 With the new inflow of cash, Jan completed his second and third models of the machine.
 At this point he applied for a patent for the device.